Kermit9909/Kermit9909.github.io/_posts/2025-03-26-win-top5-tips.md

  * Wi-Fi throughput in real-time, network adapter info, connection type, and IP addresses.
  * Check the GPU (Ollama!) how much, and driver versions.

-### What is ***App History*** about, and will I ever use it?
+### What is **App History** about, and will I ever use it?

 Good question, I have never had to use App History personally.
-However, it's possible that IT technician would want to use the App History tab in Task Manager on Windows to monitor resource usage by apps over time.
+However, it's possible that in a corporate environment would want to use the **App History** tab in Task Manager on Windows to monitor resource usage by apps over time.
 Mostly, for troubleshooting performance issues, identifying apps that consume excessive CPU, memory, or network resources, and diagnosing why a system might be running slowly.

 ### Lets move on...

-The ***Users*** tab in Task Manager is a quick way to see who’s logged in, and how much CPU, memory, or disk they’re hogging —perfect for spotting a resource hog in a shared system.
+The ***Users*** tab in Task Manager is a quick way to see who’s logged in, and how much CPU, memory, or disk space they’re hogging —perfect for spotting a resource hog in a shared system.

 The ***Details*** tab dives deeper, listing every process with PIDs and user accounts, letting you kill a stubborn app or confirm what’s running where.